 The class teacher is the first point of contact but parents are also welcome to contact the SENDCo directly about any concerns.
-Any important information should be shared with the class teacher rather than the teaching assistants who may be within the team supporting your child.
+Any important information should be shared with the class teacher.

-If you have a complaint that you wish to make please see the School Complaints Procedure on the school website under the headings of Key Information -> Policies.
+If you have a complaint that you wish to make please see the School Complaints Procedure on the school website under the headings of Key Information > Policies.
 Parents' first point of contact should be their child's class teacher, however the Headteacher has an open door policy and always welcomes parents into school.
 We offer a mutually convenient appointment if the issue needs further discussion to ensure that concerns are resolved as quickly as possible.